-Boho style tossed out common beauty standards of the time, which opened the door for many unconventional designs — like contrasting colors and oversaturated walls.
+Boho style tossed out common beauty standards of the time, which opened the door for many unconventional designs, like contrasting colors and oversaturated walls.
 Today’s bohemian style involves relaxed, carefree and individualistic home design.

 The best part of the boho style is that there are no rules.
 That’s the entire point of its foundation in creativity and expressionism!
 You can mix and match all sorts of designs, colors and textures to create a space that truly reflects who you are and what your story is.

 However, with that freedom comes decisions.
 And while there are no rules when it comes to boho home design, the reality is that some patterns and colors will look better together than others.
 There are still general guidelines to follow to make sure your bohemian style looks just right, and it all starts with the flooring.

-Picking the Right Flooring for You
+Picking the Right Boho Flooring for You

 Color and Material